 A SIMPLE IRA is an excellent tool for small business owners to help their employees save up for retirement.
-This type of retirement account combines features of both the traditional IRA and the 401(k), and like both of these plans, the SIMPLE IRA is subject to annual contribution limits.
+This type of retirement account combines features of both the traditional IRA and the 401(k).
+Like both of these plans, the SIMPLE IRA is subject to annual contribution limits.
 In 2023, employees can contribute up to $15,500 to a SIMPLE IRA account, unless they are 50 or older, in which case they can contribute an extra $3,500.
 For 2022, these figures were lower at $14,000 and $3,000, respectively.

 SIMPLE IRA Basics

 SIMPLE IRA is an acronym for savings incentive match plan for employees individual retirement accounts.
 A SIMPLE IRA is a type of traditional IRA that is designed for small businesses with 100 or fewer employees.
 To be eligible for a SIMPLE IRA, an employee must have received at least $5,000 in compensation in the previous two calendar years and expect to receive at least that much in the present calendar year.

 As an employee with a SIMPLE IRA, you can contribute pre-tax dollars to your plan through “elective deferrals,” either in cash or as a salary reduction contribution.
 The latter can be a specified dollar amount or a percentage of your salary.
 While the IRS does not require employees to contribute, it prohibits employees from opting out of receiving non-elective contributions from their employers.

 The IRS requires that your employer makes a contribution on your behalf.
 This can be either a dollar-for-dollar match of up to 3% of your salary or a flat 2% of pay.
 Employers must contribute regardless of whether the employee elects to.